Types of Ceramic Treatment

 - Disadvantages:

-- In rare cases, may fracture depending on bite conditions
+- May rarely crack depending on bite conditions

-Zirconia ceramic uses a high-strength zirconia frame covered with ceramic on the surface.
-It combines the strength of zirconia with the aesthetics of ceramic.
+Zirconia ceramic uses strong zirconia as a frame with ceramic covering the surface.
+It combines zirconia’s strength with ceramic’s aesthetics.

 - Advantages: